 Microsoft is holding a lot of cards in the gaming landscape, and there’s no reason to believe they’ll slow down their acquisitions anytime soon.
 For Game Pass to work as a stand-alone app, Microsoft needs to press that advantage to convince competitors that the service brings a specific value they won’t be able to get otherwise.

 The last piece of the puzzle is Microsoft’s most recent project, xCloud.
-The cloud streaming service is a more direct answer to Google Stadia, and is key to making the “streaming stick as Xbox” strategy work.
-Eight years from now, a phone and a controller may be the only hardware you’ll need to play the next Halo.
+The cloud streaming service is a more direct answer to

 The service is currently in beta, with Microsoft’s FAQ saying it is on a “multi-year journey to bring Xbox games to mobile devices from the cloud.”
 That’s apparent in the current build, which is a ways off from offering a smooth gaming experience.
 For xCloud to become a viable arm of Microsoft’s business, the service needs stability tweaks to cut down on problems like lag and long load times.